MaxOhn/PP-Generator/Readme.md

 - The last and most annoying dependency for the code right now will be the local database setup I have.
 Since I'm not handing out access to that, you'll have to rewrite that interface a little to fit your needs.

+- A lot of parts require some information of a file `/util/secrets.java` which I have as static class with variables containing discord token, osu api key, twitch client id, file paths, ... so you'll have to customize that one.

-- Everything else is should import automatically through Maven (I hope).
+- Everything else should import automatically through Maven (I hope).